5 Ways to Get More Exposure Without Dipping into Your Funds

 If you have your pages properly optimized and then ranked by the search engines, you will surely get plenty of free traffic – all things being equal.
 SEO in itself is not hard, but there is plenty of discussion around what works and what doesn’t.
 Be ready to do proper keyword research.
 Take the trouble to find out how to find the right keywords.
 Check out which strategy you will use.
 No use in starting with one method only to change half-way down the track.
 This can ruin your ranking status for a long time.
 Google’s rules change often and you need to keep up with them.

-If you have a WordPress site, you can make use of plug-ins to regulate and to keep you aware of your SEO status
+If you have a WordPress site, you can make use of plug-ins such as Yoast SEO to regulate and to keep you aware of your SEO status

 Leave Your URL Anywhere You Can